renatapirani/A-high-quality-genome-for-the-slender-anole-Anolis-apletophallus/Anolis_ALL_STEPS.md

 * SHORT READS
-		-Now for short reads, you can used bwa to map your short reads to your draft genome, after that you will sort the mapped file and finanlly run the concesus command.
+		- Now for short reads, you can used bwa to map your short reads to your draft genome, after that you will sort the mapped file and finally run the concesus command.
 		- We are going to use the BWA program.
 BWA is a software package for mapping DNA sequences against a large reference genome.
 		- BWA first needs to construct the FM-index for the reference genome (the index command)